euzu/m3u-filter/README.md

     + `xtream_skip_series` true or false, series section can be skipped.
     + `xtream_live_stream_without_extension` default false, if set to true `.ts` extension is not added to the stream link.
     + `xtream_live_stream_use_prefix` default true, if set to true `/live/` prefix is added to the stream link.
+- `aliases`  for alias definitions for the same provider with different credentials

 `persist` should be different for `m3u` and `xtream` types.
 For `m3u` use full filename like `./playlist_{}.m3u`.
 For `xtream` use a prefix like `./playlist_`